Dental Implants – Bristol, CT

-Although gum disease is preventable, it’s a leading cause of tooth loss in the U.S. If you’ve lost one or more teeth from gum disease, you aren’t a candidate for dental implants if the infection is still active.
+Although gum disease is preventable, it’s a leading cause of tooth loss in the United States.
+If you’ve lost one or more teeth from gum disease, you won’t be a candidate for dental implants until the infection is no longer active.
 The long-term success of the treatment relies on your jawbone fusing to the post and remaining infection-free.
 As a result, you’ll need periodontal therapy to stop the infection.
 In some cases, you may also need additional procedures to repair the damage it has caused, like tooth extractions or bone grafting.

 Dental implants have over a 95% success rate to last for several decades with the right foundation and aftercare.
 Their long-term success relies on your jawbone fusing to the posts to support them; therefore, you must have adequate bone density.
 If you’ve experienced bone loss from missing teeth, periodontal disease, or another issue, you might need an additional procedure called bone grafting to create the right framework for your new smile.

-Unfortunately, it is rare for an insurance company to cover the entire cost of the treatment, but they may pay for certain aspects of it.
+Unfortunately, it is rare for a dental insurance company to cover the entire cost of dental implant treatment, but they may pay for certain aspects of it.
 After paying your annual deductible, you can use your coverage to lower the cost of certain steps in your treatment until you reach your yearly limit.
 We will work on your behalf with your insurance carrier to reduce the amount you need to pay out-of-pocket.
 We can help you complete your smile without breaking the bank.